pubky/pubky-knowledge-base/Glossary.md

 A web server that stores user data in a key-value format.
 Users can run their own or choose any provider.
 Data is stored per public key and accessed via HTTP/HTTPS.

 **[[Homegate]]**
-A signup verification service for homeservers, providing SMS and Lightning Network payment verification to prevent spam while preserving privacy.
+A signup verification service for Homeservers, providing SMS and Lightning Network payment verification to prevent spam while preserving privacy.

 ## I

 **Indexer**
 See **Aggregator**.
-A service that crawls and indexes data from homeservers to provide search and discovery features.
+A service that crawls and indexes data from Homeservers to provide search and discovery features.

 ## J